jcoreio/defaultenv/README.md

 ### Exporting values

+Sometimes it's more convenient to just export a bunch of variables to your terminal session so you can run a bunch of commands with those variables instead of running each command via `defaultenv`.

-Use the `-p` or `--print` option to output a bash script that will export values from the files:
+The `-p` or `--print` option will make `defaultenv` output a bash script that will export the values it loaded from the envfiles:
 ```
 > defaultenv -p foo.env
 export FOO=foo
 ```

-Combine this with `eval` to export the values:
+So if you wrap this in `$( )` it will export them to your terminal session:
 ```
-> eval $(defaultenv -p foo.env)
+> $(defaultenv -p foo.env)
 > echo $FOO
 foo
 ```